Insurance can protect you against costs and liabilities if you are involved in a crash or if your car is stolen or damaged.

 Compulsory third party insurance

-Compulsory third party insurance (CTPI) is paid whenever you register a vehicle in South Australia.
+CTP insurance is paid whenever you register a vehicle in South Australia.
 It provides compensation to crash victims where the owner or driver of a registered South Australian vehicle is at fault.
-It may also cover crash victims where a passenger is at fault.
+It may also cover victims where a passenger is at fault.

 CTP insurance only covers bodily injury, it does not cover damage to vehicles or property involved in accidents.